reembs/oracle-jdk-download-script/README.md

 Just run ```make build && make run```

 Specify what java binary format to download via the ```DISTRO_BIN``` environment variable.
 Default is ```linux-x64.tar.gz```.
 If you'd like to skip build numbers less or equal to a certain version,  specify environment variable ```JAVA_BUILD_NUMBER_GT=144```.
 The version artifact would be downloaded to your working directory by default, change via the ```DEST``` var.

+The script will also validate the binary checksum and will verify that you're aware of terms changes and approve them.